Early Initiation of Breastfeeding

-Newborns which are put to breast soon after birth stay warmer, receive a rich source of nutrients from the mother's colostrum, and are more likely to be exclusively breastfed for the first months of their lives.
-This indicator therefore measures the percentage of babies that followed this practice.
+Newborns who are put to breast soon after birth stay warmer, receive a rich source of nutrients from the mother's colostrum, and are more likely to be exclusively breastfed for the first months of their lives.
+This indicator therefore measures the percentage of babies that followed this recommended practice.

 How to Collect and Analyse the Required Data